dacongi/nbody-parallel/README.md

 It will also read the input and print the results.
 So process 0 reads all the initial conditions into three n-element arrays.
 Since i’m storing all the masses on each process, i broadcast masses.
 Also, since each process will need the global array of positions for the first computation of forces, i broadcast positions.
 However, velocities are only used locally for the updates to positions and velocities, so we scatter velocieties.

-This is a pseudocode for the basic solution:
+1)This is a pseudocode for the basic solution:
-  Get input data;
+2)  Get input data;
   for each timestep {
     if (timestep output)
       Print positions and velocities of particles;